-This GAPR report developed by the Communicable Disease Section Team at the National Department of Health and Social Affairs and the report was approved by the Secretary of Health and Social Affairs on March 31, 2014.
+This GARPR report developed by the Communicable Disease Section Team at the National Department of Health and Social Affairs and the report was approved by the Secretary of Health and Social Affairs on April 15, 2015.
 The technical support for the write up is provided from the UNAIDS Office in Suva, Fiji.

-This report was coordinated by the national HIV/AIDS Program manager, M&E Program Officer and the Financial Management Specialist from the Department of Health and Social Affairs which is leading the HIV/AIDS program response in the Federated States of Micronesia.
-The data and commentary presented in this report was drawn from a diverse range of sources including (but not limited to): Fours states Department of Health Services, Public Health Services, Hospital laboratories in the four states, 2006-2008 SGS survey for Pohnpei, Chuuk and Kosrae, 2011 sex worker survey in Chuuk and key informant interviews.
-Special Thanks for the input to: Ms. Takiko Ifamilik, National HIV/AIDS Program Financial Management Specialist and Ms. Nefertti David, M&E Officer.
+This report was coordinated by the national Team of HIV/AIDS Program Manager, SurveillanceProgram Officer and the Financial Management Specialist from the Department of Health and Social Affairs which is leading the HIV/AIDS program response in the Federated States of Micronesia.
+The data and commentary presented in this report was drawn from a diverse range of sources including (but not limited to): Fours states Department of Health Services, Public Health Services, Hospital laboratories, 2006-2008 SGS survey for Pohnpei, Chuuk and Kosrae, 2011 sex worker survey in Chuuk and key informant interviews.
+Special Thanks for the input to: Ms. Takiko Ifamilik, National HIV/AIDS Program Financial Management Specialist, National Communicable Disease Surveillance Officer Ms. Nefertti David and Mr. Johnny Hebel, National HIV/AIDS Program Manager.